Table of Contents

 - Cold Intolerance: Being the only person in the room who needs a coat.

-- Fatigue: A deep, bone-weary exhaustion that sleep doesn't fix.
+- Fatigue and Brain Fog: A deep, bone-weary exhaustion that sleep doesn't fix, often accompanied by difficulty concentrating.

 - Dry Skin and Brittle Nails: Your body "deprioritises" these areas to save energy.